KarelZe/thesis/references/obsidian/📖chapters/💡Training and tuning.md

 Motivated by previous research, we conducted an experiment by replacing the $\operatorname{ReLU}$ activation with the $\operatorname{GELU}$ activation function ([[@hendrycksGaussianErrorLinear2020]]) in the classification head and the gated variant $\operatorname{ReGLU}$ with the gated variant $\operatorname{GEGLU}$ ([[@shazeerGLUVariantsImprove2020]]2) in the glspl-FFN.
 However, we observe no advantage in terms of validation accuracy or loss.
 As a result, we decided to stick with the default configuration, as the performance is comparable.

 **Label Smoothing:**
-We experiment with label smoothing () to mitigate the networks tendency to overfit the training data
+A major problem in classification with neural networks is, that the network becomes overconfident in predicting the class.
+We experiment with label smoothing ([[@szegedyRethinkingInceptionArchitecture2016]]2823) to regularize the network through learning on soft labels.

+“First, it may result in over-fitting: if the model learns to assign full probability to the groundtruth label for each training example, it is not guaranteed to generalize.
+Second, it encourages the differences between the largest logit and all others to become large, and this, combined with the bounded gradient ∂ℓ ∂zk , reduces the ability of the model to adapt.
+Intuitively, this happens because the model becomes too confident about its predictions.”
+(Szegedy et al., 2016, p.
+2823)

 **Label Smoothing** is a regularization technique that introduces noise for the labels.
 This accounts for the fact that datasets may have mistakes in them, so maximizing the likelihood of log⁡�(�∣�) directly can be harmful.
 Assume for a small constant �, the training set label � is correct with probability 1−� and incorrect otherwise.
 Label Smoothing regularizes a model based on a [softmax](https://paperswithcode.com/method/softmax) with � output values by replacing the hard 0 and 1 classification targets with targets of ��−1 and 1−� respectively.